chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 conventions into the corresponding destination conventions.
 We obviously want to allow  conversion between packet switching strategies at  the interface, to permit interconnection of existing and planned networks.
-However, the complexity and dissimilarity of the host or process level protocols makes it desirable to avoid having to transform between them at the interface, even if this transformation were always possible.
-Rather, compatible host and process level protocols must be developed to achieve effective internetwork resource sharing.
+However, <span class="mark">the complexity and dissimilarity of the host or process level protocols makes it desirable to avoid having to transform between them at the interface, even if this transformation were always possible.</span> Rather, compatible host and process level protocols must be developed to achieve effective internetwork resource sharing.
 The unacceptable alternative is for every host or process to implement every protocol (a potentially unbounded number) that may be needed to communicate with other networks.
-We therefore assume that a common protocol is to be used between host's or processes in different networks and that the interface between networks should take as small a role as possible in this protocol.
+We therefore assume that a common protocol is to be used between hosts or processes in different networks and that the interface between networks should take as small a role as possible in this protocol.